-- Defended and prosecuted declaratory judgment actions on behalf of professional liability insurers in New York, Pennsylvania, Nebraska, and Puerto Rico involving issues under claims-made policies such as the application of the prior knowledge exclusion, rescission, number of claims, scope of coverage and late notice.
+- Defended and prosecuted declaratory judgment actions on behalf of professional liability insurers in Illinois, Indiana, Iowa, Mississippi, Nebraska, New Jersey, New York, Pennsylvania, Puerto Rico and Wisconsin involving issues under claims-made policies such as the application of the prior knowledge exclusion, rescission, number of claims, scope of coverage and late notice.

 - Served as coverage counsel with respect to hundreds of professional liability claims throughout the United States, analyzing coverage, supervising defense counsel and monitoring and resolving claims through settlement, motion practice and mediation.